There are a number of terms commonly used on the Straight Dope Message Boards, that are basically “in-jokes” or references.

 Mod Hats – Occassionally, a moderator enjoys getting involved in discussions as a participant.
 To distinguish when a moderator is making a formal statement based on the rules from his/her own personal opinions, he/she “puts on the Moderator’s Hat” to do the former, and so distinguishes the roles.
 (This is a custom elsewhere on the net, as well.)

-MPSIMS – “Mundane Pointless Stuff I Must Share” is the name of one of the forums on the SDMB, although topics are not limited to the mundane or the pointless.
+MPSIMS – Renamed to “Miscellaneous and Personal Stuff I Must Share” Mar 31, 2023.
+It was “Mundane Pointless Stuff I Must Share”.
+The name of one of the forums on the SDMB, although topics are not limited to the mundane or the pointless.
 The forum description says, “For general discussion: from frivolous chatter to deep thoughts; from harmless diversions to life-changing announcements.”

 1920s Style Death Ray – Former member Dogface used this startled exclamation (repeatedly) in the midst of a discussion of “scalar weapons” that was probably the longest GQ thread ever.